-The risk of the possibility the firm will have lower than anticipated profits or Hermes experiences a loss.
+The risk of the possibility that Hermes will have lower than anticipated profits or the Company experiences a loss.
 Business risk is influenced by numerous factors, including people, sales volume, per-unit price, input costs, competition, the overall economic climate and government regulations.
 For Hermes this risk also includes poor investment performance and heightened client concentration.
 Business risks are used for the purpose of scenario stress testing.